 Venture Round in 2021

 Voluntis, established in 2001, specializes in developing digital therapeutic solutions for diabetes, oncology, and other therapeutic areas.
 The company offers products such as Insulia, Diabeo, Oleena, and AstraZeneca, which provide automated insulin dose recommendations, patient-specific dosage suggestions, and management of side effects like hypertension and diarrhea.
 Voluntis collaborates with pharmaceutical companies like Bristol-Myers Squibb to co-develop digital therapeutics for oncology.
-Headquartered in France with operations in the U.S., Voluntis aims to enhance patient outcomes and healthcare system efficiency through innovative, secure, and patient-centric digital health solutions.
+With a patient-centric approach, Voluntis aims to enhance medical practices and improve healthcare system efficiency through secure, collaborative, and innovative digital health solutions.

 Neuroglee Health